vmstio/vmstio/docs.vmst.io/content/infrastructure.md

 ### Required Components

+The following reflect the required software components to have a functional deployment of Mastodon:

-- Nginx Reverse Proxy
+- HTTP Proxy (typically Nginx)
-- Mastodon Core (Puma/Streaming)
-- Mastodon Sidekiq
+- Mastodon
-- Postgres Database
+- PostgreSQL
-- Redis Database/Cache
+- Redis

-- Stunnel
+Depending on the sizing of the instance, this could all be done on one host operating system.

+### Additional Components

+Most Mastodon deployments leverage one or more additional components to provide additional functionality Some of them include:

 - Elastic Search
 - Translation API
 - Object Store